elisemoe/elisemoe/README.md

 Get in touch:
-💌 &nbsp;  if you have feedback about GitHub Education, building a sustainable open source ecosystem, or mentorship models within OSS, send me a DM on Twitter – I'd love to chat.
+💌 &nbsp;  if you have feedback about GitHub Education, building a sustainable open source ecosystem, or mentorship models within OSS, send me a message on Twitter or LinkedIn – I'd love to chat.